Liberty acquire Vaughn and Hartley as part of 3-team trade

 ''My last name on the back,'' Hartley said of the jersey, which was No. 14. ''I love the culture around the New York Liberty and am excited to be coming closer to home.''

 The Liberty sent Carolyn Swords to the Storm, who sent their No. 6 pick in the WNBA draft to the Mystics.
-Seattle and Washington also swapped second round picks in this year's draft.
+Seattle and Washington also swapped second-round picks in this year's draft.

+The move also clears salary cap space for Washington to trade for Elena Delle Donne.
+She is a restricted free agent with the Chicago Sky, but a deal is in the works to send her to Washington, according to two people familiar with the situation.
+The people spoke on condition of anonymity because the deal hasn't been finalized yet.

+Sky owner Michael Alter wrote in an email to The Associated Press on Monday night that ''All I can say is that we are discussing it with Mystics.''

+Washington coach and general manager Mike Thibault wouldn't talk about the potential Delle Donne deal, but said the team has ''some other things we know we're going to do down the road whether it be in the next few days or next week or so.''

+''The No. 1 was salary cap issues and protected contract issues and it has something to do with what we're doing,'' he said. ''The sixth pick is a valuable piece, whether we use it ourselves or something else down the road.''

-Hartley has played for Washington after she was traded to the Mystics from Seattle on draft day in 2014.
-She's averaged 7.1 points in her three-year career.
-Hartley, who is from Long Island, New York, just gave birth to her first child earlier this month.
+Hartley has played for Washington since she was traded to the Mystics from Seattle on draft day in 2014.
+She is averaging 7.1 points for her three-year career.
+Hartley, who is from Long Island, just gave birth to her first child earlier this month.

 ''It's good to have the family a lot closer, they came to D.C. a lot anyway.
-It's nice it's not a 4-hour drive anymore, they can come a lot more often,'' Hartley said.
+It's nice it's not a four-hour drive anymore, they can come a lot more often,'' Hartley said.

 Hartley said she'll be physically ready to go once the season starts after giving birth to her son, Bryson.